Gifted and Talented Education (GATE)

 What kind of test is the GATE identification test?

-Orange Unified School District uses national normed cognitive abilities tests to assess the verbal and nonverbal reasoning potential.
+Orange Unified School District uses nationally normed cognitive abilities tests to assess the verbal and nonverbal reasoning potential.
 The reasoning potential is strongly related to school success.
 However, this is a not a test for which a student can study.
 To assess reasoning potential, the test uses tasks such as detecting likeness and differences, recalling words and numbers, defining words, following directions, classifying, establishing sequence, solving arithmetic problems, and completing analogies.
 This is done because these tasks have been shown to be a valid measure of an individual’s ability to reason logically.

 What are the differences between Ability Tests and Achievement Tests?